edutap-eu/edutap.wallet_google/README.md

 We'd be happy to see many issue reports, forks and pull requests to make the package even better.

-## LICENSE
+## License

 The code is copyrighted by eduTAP - EUGLOH Working Package - Campus Life.

-It is under [EUROPEAN UNION PUBLIC LICENCE v.
+It is licensed under the [EUROPEAN UNION PUBLIC LICENCE v.
 1.2](https://opensource.org/license/eupl-1-2/), a free and OpenSource software license.